Menorca: Spain’s Quaint Balearic Island

-Just 200 kilometers east of Barcelona is Menorca- a small island with tons of character.
+200 kilometers east of Barcelona is Menorca- a small island with tons of character.
 Menorca (also spelled Minorca in English) is the smallest of Spain’s Balearic Islands behind Mallorca and Ibiza.
-If you are looking for a sunny escape with the turquoise water of the Mediterranean but want a more relaxing, less touristy vibe then Menorca may be your perfect destination.
+For a sunny escape in the Mediterranean Sea with a less touristy vibe, Menorca is the perfect destination.

 Many of the beaches in Menorca are surrounded by interesting pebbles